intel/cassian/src/test_suites/oclc/oclc_sub_group_functions/README.md

   * Run OpenCL C kernel that calls `sub_group_scan_inclusive_max` in multiple work-groups and sub-groups.
   * Output is compared against reference values computed on the host.
 * Expectations: Work-items in a sub-group are properly synchronized and computed values are correct.
+  * Each work-item register its value to the scan function.
+The maximal value `expected_value` for each work-item should be returned.
+    In this case maximal result value is changing and equals to `sub_group_local_id + 1` (value of current work-item).
 * Parameters:
   * Scalar data types: `char`, `uchar`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `float`, `half`, `double`.
   * Dimensions: 1D, 2D, 3D.
-  * Values:
-    * Each work item register its value to the scan function.
-The maximal value `expected_value` for each work item should be returned.
-    In this case maximal result value is changing and equals to `sub_group_local_id + 1` (value of current work item).

 ### `sub_group_scan_inclusive_add`
 * Status: Done